-The sessions take place weekly September to April.
+The sessions take place fortnightly throughout the year.

-Throughout the summer months – May to September – we enjoy a fortnightly guided walk.
-There is always a choice of a longer walk of 3 – 5 miles or a shorter, more leisurely stroll, around a local village or beauty spot.
+Throughout the summer months we provide a series of gentle strolls around a local village or beauty spot.
 We always end the walk at a café that serves good tea and cake!

 “I loved our trip to the Yorkshire Sculpture Park – it was entertaining, interesting and educational.”

-“I look forward to the shopping trip.
-It makes all the difference having someone with me to take time and help me, and to see prices.
-The helpers are all so patient”
+“I look forward to the shopping trips.
+It makes all the difference having someone with me to take the time to help me and to see the prices.
+The volunteers are all so patient”